voschezang/coding-handbook/README.md

 # Coding Handbook

 This is a diverse collection of ideas surrounding software engineering.
 It features ideas related to computer science, systems theory, management and human behaviour.
-It is meant to be continuously updated, rather than to be completed.
+It is meant as a living document.

 ## Table of Contents

+Models

 <details>
 <summary><b>Domain modelling</b> (of real world concepts)</summary>